-For the Apex, Trilogy, or Curve to accept new currencies or a new style of note, there are strict requirements for the currency sets used during development.
+For Apex to accept new currencies or a new style of note, there are strict requirements for the currency sets used during development.
 This is to maximize quality and reduce the chance of having to modify the firmware’s acceptance after the initial release.
 The quality of the currency used for development directly impacts the performance of the firmware.

 - For each denomination or style of banknote (often there are old and new styles for the same denomination), there must be a minimum of 40 pieces provided.
-The Trilogy can accept bills up to 85mm wide, and the Apex can accept bills up to 72mm wide.
+The Apex can accept bills up to 72mm wide.

 - Bills must consist of a balanced assortment, ranging from older (well-circulated, “street-grade”) to newly printed (uncirculated or very recently put into circulation).
 All bills must be free from holes, tears, ink marks, stains, or other damage which exceeds the typical amount of wear, fading, or accumulation of dirt from handling.